 ConnectGen is a multi-technology renewable energy platform dedicated to best-in-class greenfield development, origination, execution and operations.

-ConnectGen has 278 MW in operations and an active pipeline of more than 15,000 MW of wind, solar and energy storage projects in development across the United States.
+ConnectGen has an active pipeline of more than 20,000 MW of wind, solar and energy storage projects in development across the United States.
 Our project successes are built on a foundation of rigorous screening and site selection, collaborative engagement with landowners and communities, and disciplined execution through development, construction, and operations.